konradhalas/residuum/README.md

 voltage regulator, which reduces 7.4V to 3.3V.

 Last but not least - LCD screen and a few tact switches.
 This is interface between my and the robot.
-I'am using SparkFun Graphic LCD 84x48 (which is mostly known as a screen from Nokia 5110) to display and control all robots settings and functions.
+I'm using SparkFun Graphic LCD 84x48 (which is mostly known as a screen from Nokia 5110) to display and control all robots settings and functions.